 - Montserrat wine and tapas tour, which my friend did and recommends for a more relaxing day trip.

 There’s a bus operated by Autocares Julia that runs from Barcelona to Montserrat (see timetables here).
-The journey takes approximately 1 hour and 25 minutes and costs about $5.50.
-Most people choose to get to Montserrat by train because it’s more comfortable.
+The journey takes approximately 75 minutes and costs about $5.50 USD.

 6 Tips When Hiking Sant Jeroni Summit Loop

-- Tip #1: Parts of the hike don’t have any cell signal, so download the Alltrails map in advance.
+There’s no cell service during the Sant Jeroni Summit Loop, so download the map ahead.
 There are many trails and if you’re hiking it by yourself like me, you can easily make a wrong turn, so it’s good to check the GPS once in a while.

-I packed cold water in my 24 oz water bottle and bought a standard sports drink, which was sufficient for me.
-I also packed a small sandwich snack to enjoy at the summit, which I reached around lunch time.
+I packed cold water in my insulated 24 oz water bottle and bought a standard sports drink, which was sufficient for me.
+I also packed a small sandwich snack to enjoy at the summit, which I reached around lunchtime.

-The Sant Jeroni Summit Loop’s trailhead is not clearly marked and can be tricky to find, so it’s not a bad idea to double check the start with the tourist office.
+The Sant Jeroni Summit Loop’s trailhead is not clearly marked and can be tricky to find, so it’s not a bad idea to double-check the start with the tourist office.

 During the hike, you’ll walk on well-maintained paths, take some stone stairs, go on dirt roads and squeeze through some rocks, all of which are doable in running shoes.

-At the summit, you will have to climb a few flights of stairs to be on the platform with the panoramic view, which I thought was well worth it.
+At the summit, you will have to climb steep stairs to be on the platform with the panoramic view, which I thought was well worth it.

-- Tip #6: If you’re in a rush, you can take the Sant Joan funicular to cut an hour from the hike.
-If you only have time to do a 2.5 hour hike, the San Joan funicular will take you to the top Sant Joan funicular station here, which will cut an hour from your hike.
+If for some reason you need to make the hike shorter, the Sant Joan funicular will take you to the top Sant Joan funicular station here, which will cut an hour from your hike.
 (You won’t pass by St. Miquel’s Cross if you do this.)

 Montserrat Day Trip With Hike Itinerary

 I’ve included my actual timestamps to give you an idea of how long you might need for each activity and how to efficiently sequence them.

-|9am||Start leaving Barcelona; get to Plaça Espanya station|
+|9 am||Start leaving Barcelona; get to Plaça Espanya station|

-|9am-10am||Take the R5 train and arrive at Aeri de Montserrat|
+|9–10 am||Take the R5 train and arrive at Aeri de Montserrat|

-|10am-10:30am||Take the Montserrat cable car and look around the monastery; visit the tourist office to get a map|
+|10–10:30 am||Take the Montserrat cable car and look around the monastery; visit the tourist office to get a map|

-|10:30-11am||Start the Sant Jeroni Summit Loop and enjoy the St. Miquel’s Cross view|
+|10:30–11 am||Start the Sant Jeroni Summit Loop and enjoy the view at St. Miquel’s Cross|

-|11am-12:30pm||Reach the Sant Jeroni summit and enjoy your lunch/snack|
+|11 am–12:30 pm||Reach the Sant Jeroni summit and enjoy your lunch/snack|

-|12:30-2pm||Finish the loop|
+|12:30–2 pm||Finish the loop|

 – Visit the museum

-|Head out between 4-6pm||Catch the cable car and take the train back to Barcelona|
+|Head out between 4–6 pm||Catch the cable car and take the train back to Barcelona|

-If you have any questions or thoughts, feel free to leave them in the comments below!
+If you have any questions or thoughts, feel free to leave them in the comments below.